 CRJUS2474 Policing in Practice

-Students study theoretical and practical aspects of the role and functions of policing in a democratic society. ¿Policing¿ in this unit is used in the generic sense: not just the work of operational police officers but also the monitoring, surveillance and control performed by private security and various regulatory agencies.
-Students will gain awareness and appreciation of a variety of contemporary policing challenges, practices and controversies in local and international 21st century contexts.
-Police powers, police culture, police use of force, community policing, intelligence-led policing, public order policing, policing diversity, plural policing, private policing, the impact of technology on policing, policing cybercrime, forensics and crime mapping will all be explored and investigated.
+Students examine the theoretical and practical aspects of policing and its functions within a democratic society.
+In this unit, the term 'policing' is used in a broad sense, encompassing not only the work of operational police officers but also the monitoring, surveillance, and control activities undertaken by private security organisations and regulatory agencies.
+Students will develop an understanding and critical appreciation of contemporary policing challenges, practices, and controversies in both local and international 21st¿century contexts.
+Key topics include police powers and culture, police use of force, community and intelligence-led policing, public order policing, diversity and plural policing, private policing, the impact of technology on policing, cybercrime, forensics, and crime mapping.

 Commonwealth supported place (CSP)